 “Give Coaching a Try” Package with Editorial Letter PLUS Inline Comments

-This package includes a two-page editorial letter and inline comments on the first fifty pages of your manuscript.
+This package includes an editorial letter and inline comments on the first fifty pages of your manuscript.
 I’ll provide feedback on big picture topics, such as how well you’ve drawn the reader into the story and how quickly and clearly you introduce the problem that will drive the story forward.
 The inline comments will provide specific feedback on where and how you can improve your work.